Are you looking for “sedation dentistry near me”?

 Intravenous Sedation, also referred to as IV Sedation, is used when we would like more profound sedation and most patients will sleep right through the appointment.
-Because the effects are quite quick, and it allows you to fully relax, we might suggest this option for more advanced procedures that involve more extensive surgery.
-The medical precautions and health of the patient is more critical to evaluate and assess prior to doing any IV sedation procedures.
+Because the effects are quite quick, and it allows you to fully relax, we might suggest this option for more advanced dental procedures that involve more extensive surgery.
+The medical precautions and health of the patient are more critical to evaluate and assess prior to doing any IV sedation procedures.

-Unlike nitrous, the patients are usually a little tired and groggy after the procedure and therefore, we require another responsible adult to come in and stay with you before, during and after the procedure and be able to drive you home.
+Unlike nitrous, the patients are usually a little tired and groggy after the procedure, and therefore, we require another responsible adult to come in and stay with you before, during, and after the procedure and be able to drive you home.
 The sedative effects can last up to 24 hours in some cases.
 Any after-treatment medications recommended will be suggested that you acquire PRIOR to your visit instead of having to concern yourself about going to a pharmacy after the surgery.

-Your safety is always our top priority.
+Patient safety is always our top priority.
 At your appointment, be sure to let us know and discuss with us: